-- Be bored – it might sound odd, but taking some breather time in-between tasks is a great way to find new ideas, as well as rest and recharge.
+- Be bored — it might sound odd, but taking some time to be bored can help you come up with new ideas and improve your overall productivity levels.

-Your one-way 1-hour commute time doesn’t have to be a curse – consider it as some extra time you can spend cutting down the long hours you’d spend working in the office or at home.
+Your one-way 1-hour commute time doesn’t have to be a curse.
+Think of it as some extra time you can spend cutting down the long hours you’d spend working in the office or at home.